 Kids 'n Nature is an exciting approach to educational programming that will encourage children to understand and care for our region's rich biodiversity – investigating how ecology works, why biodiversity is important, and why its preservation affects humans individually and collectively.

 The Kids 'n Nature program has been developed and funded by The Friends of Presqu'ile Park, in cooperation with Presqu'ile Provincial Park.
 The program was launched in 2010, the United Nations' International Year of Biodiversity, and it coincided with the completion of the Marsh Boardwalk project.

 Our programming explores: food chains, habitat health and interconnectedness, species and habitat sustainability, human benefit, and stewardship.

-Our interpreter can come to your classroom or group meeting for an interactive talk and to prime students for a field trip.
+Our interpreter can come to your classroom for an interactive talk and to prime students for a field trip.
 The activities provided can be scheduled for as little as 30 minutes or for up to half a day.
 Teachers who choose the in-class portion in addition to their in-park visit report a greater depth of experience by their students.

 A group visiting the park can choose to experience a program with our interpreter in the morning, afternoon or evening.
 Please allow 2 hours for a program (this includes time to get organized and a bathroom break.)
 Groups are welcome to spend the entire day at the park to enjoy lunch before or after the program and participate in a self-guided activity.

 Schools sending two classes to the park on the same day should arrange for one class to experience a program in the morning while the other participates in a self-guided activity.
 Classes can then switch in the afternoon.

 Range of Program Topics